Bake Play Smile

 Jump to Recipe

-Overhead shot of chocolate mug cake with vanilla ice cream on top.
+overhead shot of a choclate mug cake with a scoop of vanilla ice cream.

 Easter egg mug cake topped with a scoop of ice cream, and mini eggs scattered around the mug.